-The Acting Chief Executive Officer, Jane Bradbury, is able to sub-delegate any of her powers, functions and duties to any officer or person, subject to the conditions set out in this delegation.
+The Chief Executive is able to sub-delegate any powers, functions and duties to any position, subject to the conditions set out in this delegation.

-The Acting Chief Executive Officer cannot, however, sub-delegate to any individual Divisional Manager1 or other officer or person the power to approve expenditure2 over \$200,000 in respect of any single item.
-She must specify that Divisional Managers must obtain the approval of the Chief Financial Officer when approving expenditure that exceeds \$200,000 but is not greater than \$500,000.
-If the Chief Financial Officer is not available then the approval of another Divisional Manager must be obtained.
+The Chief Executive cannot, however, sub-delegate to any individual General Manager1 or other position the power to approve expenditure2 over \$200,000 in respect of any single item.
+The Chief Executive must specify that General Managers must obtain the approval of the Chief Financial Officer when approving expenditure that exceeds \$200,000 but is not greater than \$500,000.
+If the Chief Financial Officer is not available then the approval of another General Manager must be obtained.
 There are two exceptions to these financial limits:

-- a) The Chief Financial Officer can exceed these limits where: - the Council's Treasury Management Policy provides for it - any Council-approved tax loss sharing agreement provides for it - approving the fortnightly/monthly payments for existing bus operator and Trans Metro Wellington contracts in conjunction with the Divisional Manager, Transport. - b) The Divisional Manager, Transport, can exceed these limits for bus operator contract payments and Trans Metro Wellington contract payments.
+- a) The Chief Financial Officer can exceed these limits where: - the Council's Treasury Risk Management Policy provides for it - any Council-approved tax loss sharing agreement provides for it - approving the fortnightly/monthly payments for existing bus operators and the rail contracts for operations, train maintenance and track access in conjunction with the General Manager, Public Transport. - b) The General Manager, Public Transport, can exceed these limits for bus operator contract payments and the rail operations, train maintenance and track access contract payments.